coleww/mkproj/README.md

 ### TWITTER

 Every time I make a twitter bot I have to google "node [twit](https://github.com/ttezel/twit)" and copy paste the boilerplate setup with the access tokens and whatnot.
 NEVER MORE.
-Add your keys to tweet.js and "business logic" to bot.js, and call `npm run tweet` on a cronjob or something. [an example node twitter bot](https://github.com/dariusk/examplebot)
+Add your keys to config.js and use your index.js "business logic" in bot.js, and call `npm run tweet` on a cronjob or something. [a screencast of me making a twitter bot with mkproj](https://vimeo.com/139794441)

 ### CLI